NdV66/tell-me-a-story/README.md

 ## Development
 1. As a developer, I want to have instruction how to run locally. *DONE*
 ## Tests
-1. As a developer I want to have tests for Models.
+1. As a developer I want to have tests for Models. *DONE*
-2. As a developer I want to have tests for ViewModels.
+2. As a developer I want to have tests for ViewModels. *DONE*
-3. As a developer I want to have tests for ViewComponents.
+3. As a developer I want to have tests for ViewComponents. *DONE*
-4. As a developer I want to have tests for Pages.
+4. As a developer I want to have tests for Pages. *DONE*
-5. As a developer I want to have tests for PagesComponents.
+5. As a developer I want to have tests for PagesComponents. *DONE*
+5. As a developer I want to have e2e tests. *TODO v2*

 # Thanks!
 https://nagoshiashumari.github.io/Rpg-Awesome/